wykstemteam/wykoj/README.md

   - An admin user with username `admin` and password `adminadmin` will be created.
     (Please change username and password upon first login.)
 - Create a (private) GitHub repo to store test cases.
 It will be used as a submodule.
-  - Run: `git submodule add [repo link] wykoj/test_cases`
+  - Run `git submodule add [repo link] wykoj/test_cases` #
+  - Run `git submodule init && git submodule update`
-  - Create a webhook for just the push event
+  - Create a webhook for just the push event #
     - Payload URL: `[your domain]/github/push`
     - Content type: `application/json`
     - Secret: `SECRET_KEY` from above